saro476/ai-lib/README.md

-# Sudoku Solver
+# AI Librar
-This is a simple sudoku solver with built-in GUI
+This is a simple AI Library